-On June 19, 2014, the Commission authorized Lease No. PRC 9132, a 10-year General Lease - Recreational and Protective Structure Use, to Dennis Chance, for the use and maintenance of two existing planter areas with rock retaining walls and riprap bankline, and construction, use, and maintenance of an aluminum stairway and gangway with railing, floating walkway, and floating boat dock.
-(Item 61, June 19 2014).
+On June 19, 2014, the Commission authorized Lease No. PRC 9136, a 10-year General Lease - Recreational and Protective Structure Use, to Apolla Farthing and Art Acosta and Michelle Acosta, for the use and maintenance of two planter areas with rock and concrete retaining walls and electrical and irrigation appurtenances, concrete stairs, concrete patio, and riprap bankline; and the construction, use, and maintenance of an aluminum stairway and gangway with railing, and a floating boat dock.
+(Item 64, June 19, 2014).
 The lease will expire on June 18, 2024.

-On July 10, 2020, ownership of the adjacent upland property was transferred from Denise Chance to Donald William Aase and Judith Ellen Aase, Trustees of The Aase Family Trust, dated March 24, 2017 (Applicant).
+On August 22, 2020, ownership of the adjacent upland property was transferred from Apolla Farthing and Art Acosta and Michelle Acosta to William Armstrong and Amanda Armstrong, Trustees of the William and Amanda Armstrong Revocable Trust dated July 13, 2020 (Applicant).
 The Applicant is requesting termination of the existing lease and the issuance of a new 10-year lease.

-The existing facilities within the lease area consist of two planter areas with rock retaining walls; riprap bankline protection; an aluminum stairway and gangway with railing; a floating walkway; and a floating boat dock within the Colorado River.
+The existing facilities within the lease area consist of two planter areas with rock and concrete block retaining walls and electrical and irrigation appurtenances, concrete stairs, concrete patio, riprap bankline, an aluminum stairway and gangway with railing, and a floating boat dock within the River.
 The improvements are privately owned and maintained and have existed at this location for many years.

-The boat dock and floating walkway facilitate recreational boating because they are used for the docking and mooring of recreational boats.
+The floating boat dock facilitates recreational boating because it is used for the docking and mooring of recreational boats.
 Recreational boating is water-dependent and is generally consistent with the common law Public Trust Doctrine.

 The California Legislature has identified private recreational boating facilities as an authorized use of Public Trust lands (Pub.
 Resources Code, § 6503.5).
-The aluminum staircase and gangway with railing, are also generally consistent with public trust use and facilitate recreational use of water-dependent facilities.
+The aluminum staircase and gangway with railing are also generally consistent with Public Trust use and facilitate recreational use of water-dependent facilities.

-The upland area with rock retaining walls and planters are generally not Public Trust uses, but the Commission has issued leases on a limited basis for existing non-water dependent uses that encroach onto sovereign land where such encroachments does not significantly interfere with Public Trust needs and values.
+The upland area with planters, rock retaining walls, and concrete patio are generally not Public Trust uses, but the Commission has issued leases on a limited basis for existing non-water dependent uses that encroach onto sovereign land where such encroachments do not significantly interfere with Public Trust needs and values.

-Furthermore, the riprap bankline mutually benefits both the public and the Applicant because the bank of the Colorado River will have additional protection to maintain the integrity of the river channel and the riprap bankline will be maintained by the Applicant.
+Furthermore, the riprap bankline mutually benefits both the public and the Applicant because it prevents erosion and provides additional protection to the bank of the Colorado River and to maintain the integrity of the river channel.
+This benefit will not generate expenses for the state because the riprap bankline will be maintained by the Applicant.
+Additionally, the concrete stairway facilitates public access to the river.